 How to Clean Eyeglasses

-1. Handling Your Glasses
+1. Handling Your Eyeglasses

 2. Cleaning Your Frames

-When cleaning your frames, use warm, soapy water and a gentle cloth to wipe away grime and oil once a week at most.
+When cleaning your eyeglass frames, use warm, soapy water and a gentle cloth to wipe away grime and oil once a week at most.

 3. Cleaning Your Lenses

-5. Adjusting Your Glasses
+5. Storing Your Glasses